-Additional height stated in Part 2 Clause 2.1, 3.1 and 4.1 may be considered depending on the extent of community benefit provided by a proposed development.
+Additional height stated in Part 2 Clause 2.1 and 3.1 may be considered depending on the extent of community benefit provided by a proposed development.
 This is discretionary and would only apply when the development achieves the development requirements set out in Section 5 of this Plan.
 To calculate the additional discretionary height, the following is undertaken in order:

-- The proposal is assessed against, and must satisfy, all Mandatory Criteria. - 2.
-The proposal is assessed against the Additional Criteria, listed below, and must achieve 50 points to be considered for 2 additional storeys above the acceptable height; or 100 points to be considered for the maximum height listed in Clause 2.1, 3.1 and 4.1 of the Cityscape, Urban Frame and Transit Corridor sub-precincts. - Where a proposal includes Priority One criteria, this must be satisfied or demonstrated that there is an alternative.
-Where Priority One criteria is not applicable to the site the proposal may propose a combination of Priority Two and Three criteria. - The proposal is assessed against the Policy Objectives and each Sub-Precinct's Statement of Intent to ensure that the additional height and community benefits do not contradict the intent of this Structure Plan. - The proposal is means-tested against the City's Long Term Financial Plan to ensure that the City is financially capable of supporting the whole-of-life costs of proposed new or upgraded community infrastructure item. - The decision-maker determines appropriate conditions to ensure the proposal delivers the requirements of the additional and mandatory criteria.
+- 1. The proposal is assessed against, and must satisfy, all Mandatory Criteria. - 2.
+The proposal is assessed against the Additional Criteria, listed below, and must achieve 50 points to be considered for 2 additional storeys above the acceptable height; or 100 points to be considered for the maximum height listed in Clause 2.1 and 3.1 of the Cityscape and Urban Frame precincts. - 3.
+Where a proposal includes Priority One criteria, this must be satisfied or demonstrated that there is an alternative.
+Where Priority One criteria is not applicable to the site the proposal may propose a combination of Priority Two and Three criteria. - 4.
+The proposal is assessed against the Policy Objectives and each Sub-Precinct's Statement of Intent to ensure that the additional height and community benefits do not contradict the intent of this Structure Plan. - 5.
+The proposal is means-tested against the City's Long Term Financial Plan to ensure that the City is financially capable of supporting the whole-of-life costs of proposed new or upgraded community infrastructure item. - 6.
+The decision-maker determines appropriate conditions to ensure the proposal delivers the requirements of the additional and mandatory criteria.